List of The Rising of the Shield Hero characters: Legendary Heroes

 The Spear Hero.
 Motoyasu was a university student before he was summoned, having been stabbed to death after a misunderstanding between a childhood friend and a classmate.
 While generally a kindhearted person, he is immensely gullible and thick-headed; showing near complete unawareness of the actions of his manipulative party members or the foresight to plan ahead.
 A heavy womanizer, he is looked down upon by his fellow heroes for his skirt chasing habits, and is extremely trusting of women to his own detriment.
 He also displays a Lolita complex towards Filo, as she resembles a video game character in his home-world.

 Initially the leader of a party composed entirely of women who act as his cheerleaders.
 Unaware of her true nature, Motoyasu sympathizes with Malty's claims against Naofumi and invites her to join him; initially leading Naofumi to believe the two were working together.
 Despite warnings from his fellow heroes and Mirellia, he believes Malty's claims of Naofumi brainwashing others and clashes with him repeatedly, even after Malty's true nature is exposed.
 Later, he is abandoned by his party and left for dead during the battle with the Spirit Tortoise, leaving him critically depressed.
 Comforted by Filo, he chooses to re-dedicate his efforts to winning her heart and seeks approval from Naofumi to marry her; leading many to question his mental stability and causing Filo distress with his unwanted advances.

 Motoyasu is shown to be physically the strongest of the Heroes.
 He unlocks the cursed Spears of Lust and Envy after Malty's betrayal, and as a result of their cursed aftereffects: literally seeing/hearing most women as squealing pigs, his mental state deteriorates even further.
 More rash in his actions than ever, only through Filo is Naofumi able to get him to listen to reason.
 Unaware of the aftereffects, he creates a party composed of Filolials; having fallen madly in love with the species as a whole.
 As a result of needing to regularly clothe his newfound party's human forms, he quickly becomes an able tailor with his fashion sense leaving allies in awe.
-In the anime, it is only Malty he sees and hears as a pig; still loving other women (especially non-human ones).
+In the anime, he has referred to Raphtalia as a "racoon-pig" and Malty comes up in his HUD as "Crimson Swine".

 The title protagonist of The Reprise of the Spear Hero, Motoyasu, upon being killed in battle, unlocks the ability to time travel and returns to the start of the series with his stats and memories of Filo intact.
 Proclaiming himself: "The Love Hunter", he dedicates himself again to trying to win Filo's heart and protecting Naofumi from the events that turned him cynical; generally with mixed results.